tomica00/Panasonic-WJ-AVE5-circuit-bend/README.md

 ## Final thoughts

 I believe this is, at the time of writing, the most detailed documentation of the Panasonic AVE-5 mod and the glitches you can get with it.
 I will be expanding it as I discover new stuff.
 Feel free to contribute as well! :D
 A lot of interesting visuals can be made by using internal feedback - plugging one of the outputs into an input.
 You can then mix them with a simple dissolve or using a wipe.
 Use Fade control to reduce the amount of feedback, this is very important as feedback easily gets overblown, and you just get a white screen.
+Also, you should probably use a 330 ohm resistor when shorting the pins, just for good measure, as some combinations give 16mA or more.